turcuciprian/ciprianturcu.com-source/content/post/april-update.md

 *** Seriosuly, what?

 In short, I'm learning Swift and iOS development.
 I left all the web stuff behind.
 No longer want to see WordPress, javascript, php, CSS, LESS, Gulp, HTML, MYSQL.
 That's behind me now.
 It's like a old girlfriend that I had a long lasting relationship with and now just broke up.
 It's Important and healthy to move on as fast as possible.
-Expecially if the relationship was not going that well at the end, and after you broke up with her, you hear she really got on a weird/bad path
+Expecially if the relationship was not going that well at the end, and after you broke up with her, you hear she really got on a weird/bad path.
+The girlfriend in this case is the Web Development.
+That will make sense in a few years.

+*** SWIFT?

+Yeah, swift.
+I understand how I can make useful apps that will actualy be capable to solve real life problems if I buuild them for the iPhone. xCode is awesome